crohit92/angular-material-weds-bootstrap/index.md

 </article>

 # You might be using bootstrap the WRONG WAY !
-**This post is for all Angular devs who `care for every byte downloaded` from the server to the client machine**
+**This post is for those who `care for every byte downloaded` from the server to the client machine**

 <p style="display:flex;align-items:flex-start;">
    <img src="./assets/avatar.png">